SoftwareSaturdays/2020-Fall-WebDev/README.md

 3. Type `npm install` to install all the necessary files onto your computer
 4. Type `npm start` to run the code, follow instructions in the terminal about how to view the web page in your browser

+# Final Project
+The code in this repository is the starter code for the final project.
+Please download and modify it to meet the requirements.
+If you have any questions, please ask us on Slack!

 # Contact
 If you have any questions, please go to our website for more information: https://purdueieee.org/software/